DeanSlack/hierarchical_clm_probing/README.md

 - Tabulate POS results
 - Perform Binary Sentiment Classification
 - Implement early stopping with patience
-- Experiment will full treebank phrases for training
+- Experiment will full treebank phrases for training for additional results
 - Run all pretrained representations on non-linear classifier to determine the performance being constrained by using linear models.
 - Check for other papers looking at sentence level sentiment prediction using single word representations
-- Change tokenization into function that can be called from dataset, s.t. pass 'moses' tokenize argument and it will call the moses tokenize method
-- Changing ELMo model to 5.5b would provide a closer comparison to BERT pretraining data
 - Check oslo sentiment paper for dataset containing different linguist phenomena
 - Qualitative assessment for correct classifications which override/negate the ground sentiment of the word with no context.